phoxwupsh/turto/README.md

 ### yt-dlp

-For installing `yt-dlp`, you can refer to [this page on their github repository](https://github.com/yt-dlp/yt-dlp/wiki/Installation), they have made instructions for various platforms.
+For installing yt-dlp, you can refer to [this page on their github repository](https://github.com/yt-dlp/yt-dlp/wiki/Installation), they have made instructions for various platforms.

 ### Setup the bot

-Since you ensure `ffmpeg` and `yt-dlp` are installed, you can download pre-compiled turto binaries from the [release page](https://github.com/phoxwupsh/turto/releases).
+Since you ensure FFmpeg and yt-dlp are installed, you can download pre-compiled turto binaries from the [release page](https://github.com/phoxwupsh/turto/releases).
 If the platform that you're using isn't provided, you can also compile it yourself.

 #### .env